rdegges/rdegges-blog/articles/2010/populating-default-manytomany-field-values-in-django.md

-# Randall Degges

-## This is an archived post This is an archived post

-[Previous][]   [Index][]   [Next][]

-### Populating Default ManyToMany Field Values in Django
+Title: Populating Default ManyToMany Field Values in Django

-June 25 2010, 1:00 PM  by Randall Degges
+Date: 2010-06-25
+Tags: programming, python, django

+![Pony Sketch][]

-At work, I'm the lead developer of a rather large, complex web application which interacts with many different technologies (Asterisk, Freeswitch, Cisco routers, python, XML-RPC, JSON, Django—to name a few).
+At work, I'm the lead developer of a rather large, complex web application which interacts with many different technologies ([Asterisk][], [Freeswitch][], Cisco routers, [Python][], XML-RPC, [JSON][], Django-to name a few).
 A few days ago, while implementing a ban system, I bumped into an interesting problem that was not trivial to find a solution to.
 So, here it is :)